-The system board is equipped with a 321-pin Zero Insertion Force (ZIF) socket at location UII of the system board.
-Refer to the "Board Layout" section in this chapter for the location of the ZIF socket.
+The 586ITBD is equipped with a 321-pin Zero Insertion Force (ZIF) socket at location U11 of the system board.
+Refer to page 19 for the location of the ZIF socket.
 This socket is designed for easy removal of an old processor and easy insertion of an upgrade processor.
 The ZIF socket allows you to carefully place the new processor into its position.
 If you need to apply excessive force to insert the processor, you are not installing the processor correctly.